cfull03/Computer-File-Searcher/README.md

 # Computer-File-Searcher
-This program utilizes multithread and thread pools to search the computer for files containing a keyword and displays the name of the file, the size of the file in bytes, and path of the file.
+This Java program utilizes multithread and thread pools to search the computer for files containing a keyword and displays the name of the file, the size of the file in bytes, and path of the file.